Menu

 Arista de Maiale al Latte (Milk-Braised Pork)

 Arista de maiale al latte is a milk-braised pork dish that originated in the Emilia-Romagna region of Italy.
 Slow-cooking pork in milk yields meat that is delectably succulent and sweet (lactic acid is a natural meat tenderizer).
 As it simmers, the milk forms nutty, herb-flavored curds, a beloved by-product that Italians often smear on bread.
-The classic arista al latte recipe is austere.
-Other versions add thyme and sage, pancetta and a splash of white wine.
+The classic recipe is austere, while other versions add thyme and sage, pancetta (salted and cured pork belly), and a splash of white wine.
 Some braise the pork in the oven instead of on the stove.
-Recipe Servings: Serves 4–6

 Prep Time